Independent forex education Free professional tools Unbiased broker reviews

 OANDA advertises spreads from 1.0 pips on standard-style pricing—competitive and transparent for many traders, though not always the tightest headline versus brokers promoting ultra-low accounts.

 XM often competes strongly on major forex spreads (account-dependent) and pairs that with a $5 entry.
-XM also promotes a $30 no-deposit bonus where eligible—useful for testing execution and workflows before committing capital.
-OANDA does not market a comparable no-deposit bonus in the same way.
+XM also promotes a welcome deposit bonus where eligible—useful for testing execution and workflows before committing capital.
+OANDA does not market a comparable deposit bonus in the same way.

 Minimum deposit is $0 with OANDA (no minimum), which is excellent flexibility—though you still need enough margin to place trades responsibly.